 In obstructive sleep apnea, the airway becomes partially or fully blocked during sleep.
 This may happen because the muscles of the throat and tongue relax more than they should during sleep, which hinders air flow to the lungs, the NHLBI says.
 Other factors that can lead to a blocked airway during sleep include having tonsils that are large compared with the opening of the windpipe, and being overweight, which can narrow the inside of the windpipe.

 A blocked airway can lead to a drop in blood oxygen levels, which triggers the brain to arouse you from sleep, so that your airway re-opens, the NHLBI says.
 This awakening may be so short that you do not remember it, according to the Mayo Clinic.
 When normal breathing resumes, there is often a loud snort or choking sound.

 Central sleep apnea is less common than obstructive sleep apnea.
 With central sleep apnea, the brain stops sending signs to the muscles that allow you to breath.
-The condition may be due to other medical problems, such as problems that affect the brain steam, Parkinson's disease, obesity, and heart failure, according to the National Institutes of Health.
+The condition may be due to other medical problems, such as problems that affect the brain stem, Parkinson's disease, obesity and heart failure, according to the National Institutes of Health.